 Zena Agha is the US Policy Fellow of Al-Shabaka: The Palestinian Policy Network.
 Her areas of expertise include Israeli settlement-building in the occupied Palestinian territory with a special focus on Jerusalem, modern Middle Eastern history, and spatial practices.
 She has previously worked at the Economist, the Iraqi Embassy in Paris, and the Palestinian delegation at UNESCO.
 In addition to opinion pieces in The Independent, and The Nation, Zena’s media credits include the BBC World Service, BBC Arabic and El Pais.
 Zena was awarded the Kennedy Scholarship to study at Harvard University, completing her Master’s in Middle Eastern Studies.

-Osamah Khalil is an Associate Professor of History at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
-Khalil is the author of America’s Dream Palace: Middle East Expertise and the Rise of the National Security State (Harvard University Press, 2016), which was named by Foreign Affairs as a Best Book of 2017.
-He is a co-founder and board member of Al-Shabaka, The Palestinian Policy Network.
-He has been a frequent media commentator and contributor, including for the Huffington Post, Los Angeles Times, The Hill, Al Akhbar, The National, and Al Jazeera.
+Dr. Osamah Khalil is an Associate Professor of History at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
+Dr. Khalil is the author of America’s Dream Palace: Middle East Expertise and the Rise of the National Security State (Harvard University Press, 2016)–named “Best Book of 2017” by Foreign Affairs–which studies how U.S. foreign policy shaped the emergence of expertise concerning the Middle East, particularly within academia and think-tanks.
+He is a co-founder and board member of Al-Shabaka, The Palestinian Policy Network, and has been a frequent media commentator and contributor, including for the Huffington Post, Los Angeles Times, The Hill, Al Akhbar, The National, and Al Jazeera.